averagehuman/vboxn/README.rst

 Overiew
 =======

-`vboxn`_ is a Python/Bash library for headlessly creating new VirtualBox machine images.
+`vboxn`_ is a Python/Bash library for creating new VirtualBox machine images in a repeatable and unattended fashion.
 It is intended as a developer utility similar in scope to `veewee`_.

 The package includes three user-facing scripts:

 + **vboxn-init** for creating and bootstrapping a new virtual machine (Bash).
-+ **vboxn-install** for further provisioning of the machine via default or user-supplied scripts (Bash).
++ **vboxn-postinstall** for further provisioning of the machine via default or user-supplied scripts (Bash).
 + **vboxn** for manipulating existing machines (Python).